idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## Chemical Reactions

-The chemical reactions module provides a set of tools for the calculation of multicomponent aqueous reactive transport in porous media, originally developed as the MOOSE application RAT [!citep](guo2013).
+Provides a set of tools for the calculation of multicomponent aqueous reactive transport in porous media, originally developed as the MOOSE application RAT [!citep](guo2013).